usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 4/Agile Rituals Meet Federal Oversight.md

  Participants: Vendor team, PO, COR (observer), technical stakeholders
  Activities:

-* **User Story Sizing**: Vendor team and PO review upcoming stories and estimate effort
+* **User Story Sizing**: Vendor team and PO review upcoming stories and estimate effort.
-* **Backlog Refinement**: PO re-prioritizes tasks based on team velocity and mission priorities
+* **Backlog Refinement**: PO re-prioritizes tasks based on team velocity and mission priorities.
-* **Definition of Done Review**: Clarifies expectations and ensures alignment before development begins
+* **Definition of Done Review**: Clarifies expectations and ensures alignment before development begins.

-By setting a steady cadence and clear roles early, federal teams create the foundation for agile success—one sprint at a time.
+By setting a steady cadence and clear roles early, federal teams create the foundation for agile success, one sprint at a time.

 ## Product Management and Procurement Alignment

-Agile delivery isn’t just about building software—it’s about ensuring that delivery activities are supported by clear oversight, measurable expectations, and early risk detection.
+Agile delivery isn’t just about building software, it’s about ensuring that delivery activities are supported by clear oversight, measurable expectations, and early risk detection.
 That’s where strong collaboration between Product Owners (POs), Contracting Officer’s Representatives (CORs), and the broader procurement team becomes essential.

 Below illustrates how key agile ceremonies map to procurement oversight responsibilities, showing where alignment is critical to success.